cantsin/cantsin.github.io/_posts/2014-12-19-programmer-time-is-cheap.md

 it means an explicit acknowledgment that not all problems can be solved, that there are indeed limits to my reach and ambition.
-And finally, for me, it means sacrificing my short-term desires for the (possibly unrealized) hope of a specific future.
+And finally, for me, it means sacrificing my short-term desires for the (possibly unrealized) hope of a particular future.

 Strange as it may seem, I have seen some start-ups flounder precisely because they fall into this trap.
 A clear symptom of this is when